- Peoria Unified School District

 The Nurse and Your Child’s Doctor:

-- We understand sometimes the timing of a prescribed medication does not work well for your child.
+• We understand the timing of a prescribed medication might not work well for your child.
 Changes in medication dosages must be ordered by the provider.
 A parent/guardian cannot direct licensed health professionals to administer medications to their child that are not consistent with the provider’s order.
 If you would like the timing changed or other changes made to the medication, such as dosages, please ask your child’s medical provider to order the changes and provide the orders to your nurse.

 General Safety:

-- A good breakfast for your child before class starts can have a positive impact.
-If they do not, children sometimes report feeling faint, missing class due to hunger, nausea, stomach aches or headaches.
+• A good breakfast for your child before class starts can have a positive impact.
+If they do not eat breakfast, children sometimes report feeling faint and might miss class due to hunger, nausea, stomach aches or headaches.
 They are sometimes unable to think and learn effectively or they feel generally tired.